Pumpkinheads & the ABC’s of Fall

 Y is for. . .
 Young

 I’m not a mom.
-If I do decide to have children, I will take my kids to the apple orchard, renaissance festival and other fall-themed events.
+If I decide to have children, I will take my kids to the apple orchard, the Renaissance Festival, and other fall-themed events.
 I want to share my joy with my kids again if my life path allows for kids.

 Z is for. . .
 Zigzagging through a Haunted House or Maze.

-I haven’t done a real corn maze in a while.
-I did do a haunted maze at Valleyfair’s Valleyscare.
+I haven’t done a corn maze in a while.
+I went to a haunted maze at Valleyfair’s Valleyscare.
 Valleyfair is a small amusement park south of the Twin Cities area where I’m from.
-I don’t like going to the amusement park in summer, but in Autumn, they make it up to be Halloween themed.
+I don’t like going to the amusement park in summer, but in Autumn, they make it up to be Halloween-themed.
 I haven’t been back in a while, but I hope to go this year.

 Yay, I found a word for every letter of the alphabet.
 If you haven’t read Pumpkinheads, you need to.
 Pumpkinheads is written by Rainbow Rowell and drawn by Faith Erin Hicks.
 Pumpkinheads can be purchased at any place where books are sold, though I highly recommend supporting your local book store.